Make a difference by keeping communities safe.

 Career Overview

 Policing is a demanding and challenging job.
-Police officers perform service based on preserving the peace, protection of life and property, preventing crime, apprehending offenders, and enforcing the laws.
+Police officers perform service based on preserving the peace, protecting life and property, preventing crime, apprehending offenders, and enforcing the laws.

 As you can imagine, these responsibilities mean that every day is different.
 Police may spend much of their time patrolling to prevent crime before it occurs.
-They may also be busy attending scenes of major crimes, responding to hold up alarms, arresting criminals, consoling victims of traumatic events, operating police vehicles in emergency situations, keeping order at major events, enforcing traffic laws, giving evidence in court, and more.
+They may also be busy attending scenes of major crimes, responding to hold-up alarms, arresting criminals, consoling victims of traumatic events, operating police vehicles in emergencies, keeping order at major events, enforcing traffic laws, giving evidence in court, and more.

 In Canada, there are police departments at the municipal, provincial and federal levels.
 In B.C., there are 12 municipal police departments including the regional Transit Police, one First Nations police service, and the Royal Canadian Mounted Police (RCMP) “E” Division providing municipal, provincial and federal policing services to communities across BC.